gabrocheleau/merkle-patricia-trees-examples/README.md

 Node 1 value:  testValue0
 ```

 Indeed!
 A leaf node with value "testValue0".
 The "nibble" indicates the last hex character(s) that differentiate this leaf from the parent branch.
-Since our branch node was "testKey" (in bytes = `<74 65 73 74 56 61 6c 75 65>`) , and since we took the branch corresponding to hex value `3`, there is only the 0 left to complete our full key/path of "testKey0" (in bytes = `<74 65 73 74 56 61 6c 75 65 30>`).
+Since our branch node was "testKey" (in bytes = `<74 65 73 74 56 61 6c 75 65>`) , and since we took the branch corresponding to hex value `3`, we only need the last `0` to complete our full key/path of "testKey0" (in bytes = `<74 65 73 74 56 61 6c 75 65 30>`).

 ### Example 2d - Creating and Looking Up an Extension Node

 To create an extension node, we need to slightly change our keys.
-We'll keep our branch node at path "testKey", but we'll change the two other keys so that they lead down a common path.
+We'll keep our branch node at path "testKey", but we'll change the two other keys so that they lead down a lengthy common path.

 ```jsx
 console.log(Buffer.from('testKey'))